LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 Updating ``HomeController``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. admonition:: Warning

+   As above, there is a test in ``TestTaskThree`` that needs to be uncommented.
+There is only one, and it is near the end of the file.
+Do that now.

+   Open ``TestTaskThree`` in IntelliJ and find this test.

+   #.
+Select the entire commented-out method.
+   #.
+Uncomment the method by using ``cmd+/`` on Mac or ``ctrl+/`` on Windows.

+   If you do not uncomment this test, your code will not pass the autograder.

 We’ll make several updates here.
 Similar to what you have done in Part 1, several of the methods in ``HomeController`` are missing code because the class has not yet been *wired* with the data layer yet.